cloudfoundry/community/toc/rfc/rfc-0007-repository-ownership.md

 Group owns, that Working Group MUST approve the change as well.
 Approval consists of a quorum decision by the leads of the Working Group.

-The TOC MUST also approve of any proposal to create a new repository within the `cloudfoundry` GitHub organization or to rename an existing repository.
+The TOC MUST also approve of any proposal to create a new repository within a CFF Managed Github Organization or to rename an existing repository.

 We illustrate several different cases of repository ownership changes and the approvals required for them to proceed: